IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

 When Kafka runs on openJDK, use the `com.sun.security.auth.module.Krb5LoginModule` class as the login module.
 Add the right location for the keytab file, and use the service principal for the node, where you are creating the config.
+On the node *kafka-1.localdomain* you would use the principal *kafka/kafka-1.localdomain@LOCALDOMAIN*.

 Add the JAAS config file to the KAFKA_OPTS environment variable:

     $ export KAFKA_OPTS="-Djava.security.auth.login.config=/home/rolef/kafka/kafka_2.12-2.1.1/config/kafka_server_jaas_krb5.conf"

 Make sure you add the right path to the previously created JAAS config file.
-You can also add this variable to the *~/.bashrc* on every Kafka node.
+You can also add this environment variable to the *~/.bashrc* on every Kafka node.

 ### Configure the server properties

 First, we are going to configure GSSAPI without SSL.
 Switching to GSSAPI over SSL later on demand is only little effort.
-On every broker, edit *<KAFKA_HOME>/config/server.properties*.
+On every broker, edit *\<KAFKA_HOME\>/config/server.properties*.
 Ensure following:

 - every broker has a unique *broker.id*.
 - enter the right hostname (FQDN) for each broker in *listeners* and *advertised_listeners*.
-- *sasl.kerberos.service.name* is the primary principal name that the Kafka brokers, i.e. the first part of *kafka/kafka-0.localdomain@LOCALDOMAIN*
+- *sasl.kerberos.service.name* is the primary principal name that the Kafka brokers, for example the first part of the service principal *kafka/kafka-0.localdomain@LOCALDOMAIN*.

     broker.id=0
     sasl.enabled.mechanisms=GSSAPI